globaleaks/GlobaLeaks-0.1/Readme.md

 Installation
 ------------

-First you need to install pip

-    easy_install pip

-You need to get a copy of web2py, you can install it by doing

-    pip install web2py

-then install Globaleaks

-    pip install git+git://github.com/globaleaks/GlobaLeaks.git#egg=globaleaks

-Under Windows|MacOSX|whatever, start the service with:
-    globaleaks/startglobaleaks
+Follow the howto on the wiki https://github.com/globaleaks/GlobaLeaks/wiki

-then you will find running as a web service the following:
+Then you will find running as a web service the following:

 *  whistleblowing interface binds to http://127.0.0.1:8000
 *  node administrator targets configuratation http://127.0.0.1:8000/globaleaks/admin/